Why speak to a professional?

 from a psychological approach

-I am a qualified Psychotherapist and Counselor (UKCP registered).
+I am a qualified Psychotherapist and Counselor registered with the United Kingdom Council for Psychotherapy (UKCP)

 My approach is respectful, sensitive and patient.
 I seek to understand the issues, dilemmas and challenges that each person brings in order to help them to discover new options and alternatives so that they can enrich their lives and move forwards.

-Appointments are available in person at the Perth Wellness Centre, Inveralmond, Perth (Scotland) on Tuesdays and online at other times.
+Appointments are available in person at Whitebank Farm, just outside Methven, Perth (Scotland) on Tuesdays and online at other times.
 Outdoor “walking and talking” therapy also available.

 How it works